Altinity/clickhouse-regression/alter/table/requirements/replace_partition_requirements.md

 ### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Format
 version: 1.0

+## Using Format With Replace Partition

 [ClickHouse] SHALL support the usage of the `FORMAT` with `REPLACE PARTITION` and SHALL not output any errors.

+## Using Settings With Replace Partition

 ### RQ.SRS-032.ClickHouse.Alter.Table.ReplacePartition.Settings
 version: 1.0